trivus/CarND-Vehicle-Detection/README.md

 Train pipeline can be found at line 75 to 109 in `VehicleFinder.py`.
 I used template matching, color histogram and HOG features.
 The training data was shuffled and divided into training/validation set using sklearn library.
 The feature values were normalized using `StandardScaler` from sklearn.
 The accuracy on the validation set was .9904 and feature vector size was 6156.
 After validating, I trained the classifier with all the data.
-The accuracy on the train data was 100%.
+The accuracy on the train data was 100% (maybe sign of overfitting).
 The Linear Support Vector Classifier was used as classifier.
 Given that I had 6156 feature size and only 8000+ samples for each class, LSVC seemed to be the best bet.
 I would have tried more sophisticatged classifiers such as CNN or non linear SVMs if the accuracy was low, but I think .99+ accuracy is enough for now.
+For actual use, however, it will be wise to add more data.

 ### Sliding Window Search